-Enter here: 2025 Brandberg Backyard Ultra
+Enter here: 2026 Brandberg Backyard Ultra

-ENTER HERE: 2025 Brandberg Backyard Ultra
+ENTER HERE: 2026 Brandberg Backyard Ultra

-When: Saturday 2 August 2025.
+When: Saturday 18 July 2026.
 Where: Race village at Brandberg Rest Camp, Uis.

 - Brandberg Challenge (1 to 6 consecutive loops of 6.706 km) N$ 650.
-Limited to 50 participants.
-Click HERE to enter.
+Limited entries.
+Enter HERE.

-- Brandberg Fun Run (only 1 loop of 6.706 km) N$ 150.
-Click HERE to enter.
+- Brandberg Fun Run (only 1 loop of 6.706 km) N$ 200.
+Enter HERE.

-The 4th annual Brandberg Backyard Ultra will take place on Saturday 2 August 2025 in Uis, with the start/finish area at Brandberg Rest Camp.
+The 5th annual Brandberg Backyard Ultra will take place on Saturday, 18 July 2026, in Uis, with the start/finish area at Brandberg Rest Camp.
 It will take the form of the standard Backyard Ultra, where runners have to complete a loop of 6,706 km within every hour for consecutive hours, starting on the top of the hour, for as long as they can.
 Once a runner can’t complete the loop within an hour or misses the start of the next loop, their race ends.
 The last single runner to complete an entire loop in the given hour wins the race, and the race will end.
 The event has no predetermined cut-off or end time.
 As long as there are runners on the course, the race continues.

 Three events, same Backyard Ultra format.

 Runners have a choice between three event categories.
 Please note that no upgrades will be allowed during the event.
-If you entered the Challenge you will not be allowed to complete more than 6 loops, and similarly, the Fun Runners will only be allowed to complete a single loop.
+If you entered the Challenge, you will not be allowed to complete more than 6 loops, and similarly, the Fun Runners will only be allowed to complete a single loop.

 Entry fees include: